TheRoniOne/Cleaner.jl/docs/src/man/dirt_removal.md

 to make the column of type `Union` with, by default, up to 3 types stored in `Union` while also internally using `Base.promote_typejoin` on numeric types to reduce the final amount of numeric types.

-The optional keyword argument `max_types` can be used to change the maximum amount of types in `Union`, as if there would be more than `max_types` on the final `Union`, this functions just will give up and let the column stay with element type `Any`.
+The optional keyword argument `max_types` can be used to change the maximum amount of types in `Union` as, if there would be more than `max_types` on the final `Union`, this functions just will give up and let the column stay with element type `Any`.

 ```jldcotest reinfer; setup = :(using Cleaner)